LikeaBoooM/FinalServoCode/README.md

 ### You can edit the scope of the current user and the post will update automatically

-You can easly delete the post.
-Just click on the title and choose option delete
+You can easly delete the post, just click on the title and choose option delete